Ropes/annyong/README.md

     * Constantly refreshes it with a short TTL so that if nodes fail and disappear the data removes itself from etcd
   * Logs information on lookups to stdout/err

+##CLI
+* MVP
+`annyong -etcd_host localhost:4001`
+  * Post ip and hostname to etcd

+###Would be cool
+* Expected values
+`annyong -pinghttp localhost:9200/endpoint$expected_value`
+`annyong -pingexec "some bash command and"$expectedvalue`

+* etcd connection
+`annyong -etcd 10.240.10.10:4001`

+* Specify values discovered from environment
+`annyong -tag vmname$cmdtag -cmd "cmdtag$curl localhost"`
+  * specify desired values linked to a comamnd tag, tag links to a command which is run
+  * tag

 ##TODO
 * etcd client/connections
   * TTL system